Measurement is a very basic concept in accounting because it is the very basic foundation of accounting system.

 Evaluation of Measurement Standard

-We have been already discussed that accounting is meant to generate information suitable to user’s requirements.
-Measurement is an important part of the accounting discipline.
-As a measurement discipline, accounting data is measured in terms of money only.
-Quantitative information is also being supplied in many cases but such information is supplementary only to monetary information.
+As a measuring discipline, accounting data is measured in terms of money solely.
+Quantitative information is also being offered in many circumstances, although such information is supplementary only to monetary information.